ece1786-2023/AutoAnnoMI/EXPERIMENT_LOG.md

 ![alt text](assets/gpt-4-fix-label-example.png "OpenAI Playground - GPT-4 for label fixing")

 This seems to work and I estimate that the total cost of fixing labels should not be more than $1.
 This is based on a rough estimate of how many tokens in total there are (~62848) and based on the rate of $0.01 / 1K tokens for gpt-4-1106-preview, this comes around $0.62.
+- Steps: I wrote the script `scripts/get_fixed_labels_using_gpt4.py` to fix the labels using GPT-4, and then manually checked all the flagged labels.
+Once I made sure all the mislabels are corrected, I saved the fixed dataset here: `data/fixed/AnnoMI-full-fixed.csv`.
+To get a sense of how many labels, were corrected, I calculated the diff between the original and fixed dataset.
+- Input files: Original file `data/unprocessed/AnnoMI-full-unique-annotation.csv`.
+The script `scripts/get_fixed_labels_using_gpt4.py` created 20 `.txt`and `.done` intermediate files in the location `data/fixed/fixed_by_gpt4`.
+- Results: The total number of mislabels GPT-4 and I found were <>.